stanams/CodeHunt/README.md

 - Build out API, Flux loop, and components for comments:
   - [ ] `Comment` CRUD
   - [ ] Comments are seen on product page
-- Style and utilize profiles:
+- Style and utilize comments data:
   - [ ] Make comments sexy
   - [ ] Display number of comments on `ProductListItem` and full `Comment` component on `ProductPage`